Steviggio/Booki/issues.md

-> Ensemble des objectifs du projet :
+> Ensemble des objectifs du projet / Project issues to check :

-1- Card X
+- Card Y
-2- Flex sur l'hébergement X
+- Flex sur l'hébergement Y
-3- anchor sur l'hébergement
+- anchor sur l'hébergement Y
-4- Validation W3C
+- Validation W3C Y (still need to check along the coding process)
-5- balise sémantiques
+- balise sémantiques Y
-6- Breakpoints
+- Breakpoints N

+- Header / Nav
-7- "Afficher plus" don't forget about this element in the main part 8-  Adjust the top border of the header links for the hover effect 9- Hover effect of the filter elements
+    - Adjust the top border of the header links for the hover effect N

-10-
+- Search bar:
+    - "search form" implementation in the HTML file Y
+    - Adding the "magnifying glass" icon for the reponsive design of the "search form"

+- Cards:
+    - the entire card is clickable Y
+    Renting Cards :
+    - shadow effect on the card Y
+    - "Alt" attributes N
+    - Border radius on the img Y
+    - Afficher plus element N
+    - title Y
+    Popular cards :
+    - title and icon Y

+- Containers display:
+    - leaving a space between the two card section Y
+    - background colors are reversed for the mobile version

+- Activities in Marseille :
+    - Alt attributes N
+    -